Hakes Back to Winning Ways

-Last Saturday at Alexandra Road St Ives welcomed local rivals St Austell in their latest Western Counties West League encounter.
+Last Saturday St Ives welcomed Devon side Torquay to Alexandra Road for their latest Western Counties West league game.